RedefiningReality/Wazuh-Ansible/README.md

 # Ansible for Wazuh
 Ansible roles and playbook to install Wazuh agents on Linux and Windows machines.
 Used to install Wazuh agents on VMs in Illinois Tech's cyber range.

-⚠️ Be sure to update to the latest .msi URL in [the defaults file for the wazuh_windows role](roles/wazuh_windows/defaults/main.yml) ⚠️
+⚠️ Be sure to update the .msi URL in [the defaults file for the wazuh_windows role](roles/wazuh_windows/defaults/main.yml) ⚠️
 You can find it on [this page](https://documentation.wazuh.com/current/installation-guide/wazuh-agent/wazuh-agent-package-windows.html) of the Wazuh documentation.

 ## [Inventory](inventory)